sign-language-processing/sign-language-processing.github.io/src/index.md

 OpenPose [@pose:cao2018openpose;@pose:simon2017hand;@pose:cao2017realtime;@pose:wei2016cpm] is the first multi-person system to jointly detect human body, hand, facial, and foot keypoints (in total 135 keypoints) in 2D on single images.
 While their model can estimate the full pose directly from an image in a single inference, they also suggest a pipeline approach where they first estimate the body pose and then independently estimate the hands and face pose by acquiring higher resolution crops around those areas.
 Building on the slow pipeline approach, a single network whole body OpenPose model has been proposed [@pose:hidalgo2019singlenetwork], which is faster and more accurate for the case of obtaining all keypoints.
 With multiple recording angles, OpenPose also offers keypoint triangulation to reconstruct the pose in 3D.

-@pose:alp2018densepose take a different approach with DensePose.
+DensePose [@pose:alp2018densepose] takes a different approach.
-Instead of classifying for every keypoint which pixel is most likely, they suggest similar to semantic segmentation, for each pixel to classify which body part it belongs to.
+Instead of classifying for every keypoint which pixel is most likely, they suggest a method similar to semantic segmentation, for each pixel to classify which body part it belongs to.
 Then, for each pixel, knowing the body part, they predict where that pixel is on the body part relative to a 2D projection of a representative body model.
 This approach results in the reconstruction of the full-body mesh and allows sampling to find specific keypoints similar to OpenPose.